Inside: The most adorable little DIY rustic modern napkin rings that will also act as place cards.

 I knew I wanted to make something with wood slices so I brought them home and sliced them up.
 Then I stalled.

 Fast forward a couple of days and my mom was over.
-We were messing around with the styling of a few projects and setting up for my very simple fall table (that I’ll show you the details of in a few days) and an idea came flying into my head.
+We were messing around with the styling of a few projects and setting up for my very simple fall table and an idea came flying into my head.

 It went like this…